 Client sends a request to its TCP to initiate a connection to server.
 This request is called as active open.

 - Client sends a SYN segment along with a ISN(Initial sequence number).
 The SYN segment can contain some TCP options as well.
 A syn segment consumes sequence number.
-Window size is not defined in this segments mostly it is defined in Ack segments.
+Window size of client is defined in this segments.

 - Server sends SYN+ACK to client.
 SYN and ACK flags are set in the same segment.
 Server selects its ISN and fill it in segment.
 Server will also specify its window size.
 A a SYN is sent so a sequence number is consumed.
 Server will increase the sequence number of client by 1 and put it in ACK No. field.